I have never met anyone who desired to fail in reaching their goals.

 Then be flexible with it.

-Work out as many details as you can to include the right equipment and clothing, or a plan to purchase training that you might need.
+Work out as many details as possible to include the right equipment and clothing or a plan to purchase training you might need.

-The more time that you took to complete the research, the more likely it will be that you will have discovered what reaching goals takes.
+The more time that you take to complete the research, the more likely it will be that you will have discovered what reaching goals takes.

 4. Lack of Discipline